We have a current updated version of this page here: Optimize WordPress

-- Make smaller pages, if you page is a long story or has a lot of content split it up into two or three posts.
-Part 1 – part 2 part 3 ect…
+- Make smaller pages, if your page is a long story or has a lot of content split it up into two or three posts.
+Part 1 – part 2 part 3 etc…

-- Have less posts show per page, I usually run 5 per page and keeps the posts compressed and fairly small.
+- Have fewer posts show per page, I usually run 5 per page and keep the posts compressed and fairly small.

 Things to add:

-- The best plug ins to help load control for WordPress is Cache focused ones, here is a list of the top ones: Super Cache This will create static pages for each php page which will not require the whole script to be used to see one page.
+- The best plugins to help load control for WordPress are focused ones, here is a list of the top ones: Super Cache This will create static pages for each php page which will not require the whole script to be used to see one page.
 This is also good in case you have a MYSQL error, your pages will still work as normal.
 Another similar option is W3 Super Cache which claims to be a little better.

 - Load images only as the user scrolls down to them with Lazy Load, there is newer versions that do this as well.

-- Akismet, this will block spam and junk from wasting your sites resources.
+- Akismet, this will block spam and junk but will increase your load levels.